Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Acknowledgments

-\acks{The authors would like to thank Professor Mike Jordan for suggesting the importance of uncertainty quantification in mechanism designs, and for his valuable feedback.
-Xiaowu Dai acknowledges support of the California Center for Population Research as a part of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) population research infrastructure grant P2C-HD041022.}
+We thank Professor Mike Jordan for suggesting the importance of uncertainty quantification in mechanism design and for his valuable feedback.
+This work was partially supported by NIH grants R01DK142026 and P2C-HD041022, a Merck Research Award, and a Hellman Fellowship Award.